-Beware & alert of any data breaches; identity theft and scams of all sorts & size have been going on year after year.
+Beware & alert of any data breaches; identity theft and scams of all sorts & sizes have been going on year after year.
 Many times people will ignore a scam threat to turn off their electricity & don’t think they can fall victim to fraudulent tricks, however it is happening all over the world.

 Topic # 4 Where To Get Help To Avoid Online Scam & Fraud